 Ketoacidosis - alcoholic

-Alcoholic ketoacidosis is caused by excessive alcohol use.
-It is most often seen in a malnourished person who drinks large amounts of alcohol every day.
+Alcoholic ketoacidosis is caused by very heavy alcohol use.
+It most often occurs in a malnourished person who drinks large amounts of alcohol every day.

 Exams and Tests

 - Arterial blood gases (measure the acid/base balance and oxygen level in blood)

 - CBC (complete blood count, measures red and white blood cells, and platelets, which help blood to clot)

 - Prothrombin time (PT, a different measure of blood clotting, often abnormal from liver disease)

 - Urine ketones

 Treatment may involve fluids (salt and sugar solution) given through a vein.
 You may need to have frequent blood tests.
 You may get vitamin supplements to treat nutritional deficiencies caused by excess alcohol use.